mrshawn191/HH.Meeting.Web/README.md

 This is the frontend application for HH.Meeting that is implemented in React/Redux.
 To get this project running you need to setup the .NET Api locally first.

-The link to the project is here - [HH.Meeting](https://github.com/mrshawn191/HH.Meeting/tree/master)
+The link to the .NET Api is here - [HH.Meeting](https://github.com/mrshawn191/HH.Meeting/tree/master)

 ## Application Design

 ## Getting started